 - Disabled - Individuals that receive SSI or Supplemental Security Income can enroll.

-- Other - In addition to those benefits, discounts on monthly phone bills is available households that receive section 8 vouchers, Low-Income Home Energy or Fuel Assistance Program, and even Medicaid.
+- Other - In addition to those benefits, discounts on monthly phone bills, free internet access or texting or a government phone is available households that receive section 8 vouchers, Low-Income Home Energy or Fuel Assistance Program, and even Medicaid.

 Individuals that fall into these categories need to let their telecommunication company know this.
 They will need proof of benefits and other documentation, but if general, receiving those forms of public assistance will qualify a household for a discount on their phone bill.

 Only one telephone is covered per home or apartment.
 It can be a wireless phone or a landline, but the limit is still in place.
 It does not matter how many people live at the address, so applicants should plan accordingly.
 The discount from the government is a form of financial assistance for paying the phone bills of low income qualified Virginia households.

 Amount of savings and assistance with phone bills

 The savings provided can vary, but in general it will be about $10 per month.
 There may also be assistance in establishing a new service in Virginia.
 Lifeline only helps pay for basic service as well, and will not cover additional services such as call waiting or ID.
 It also will not provide any savings to long distance.
 However, the goal of the program is to ensure people have some access to communication, and it is effective at doing this.

 For households that do not currently have a phone, then there can be assistance in establishing an account.
 Consumers receive a reduction in set up or connection fees, and this applies to both home and wireless activation fees.